 On top of this, to add more fuel to the fire, this photo is part of the "I Want to Believe" wall in Lil’ Probe’Inn, a bar dedicated to UFOs.
 It was also noted (via Kotaku) that an update to a billboard in the GTA III remaster has changed the words from "See you in Miami" to "See you soon".
-It's an interesting theory as Rockstar could be teasing its next entry with further rumours pointing to a Miami setting.

 Another #GTATrilogy mystery hunt.
 The Lil' Probe'Inn has an unidentified house amongst the UFO photo display...
 GTAVI? (jk) (or am I, where is this from?)
 Credit to ArthurZussman, mussefar03 and mrcharhead for these images.Discussion source: https://t.co/F4uXihZS9v pic.twitter.com/1iHP1jiQMLNovember 16, 2021

 Rockstar Games co-founder and former vice president of development Jamie King spoke to YouTuber Killaz in an interview about his time at the company, as well as sharing his thoughts on what GTA 6 could look like.

 "I wouldn't be surprised if the tone starts changing, and if it's maybe not quite as edgy or quite as funny," said King.
 "I just think that maybe there's more opportunity for them to do something cheesy because they never do."